 – Grapefruit seed extract – tablets – these are renound for boosting the immune system and their own antibiotic properties.
 I took 5 tablets per day.
 I also have the liquid extract which I can use for washing the cut and keeping my home clean from bacteria.

-– Golden seal – Is a strong antibiotic, removes yeast and fungal infections, read the latest clear nails plus reviews.
+– Clear Nails Plus – Is a strong antibiotic, removes yeast and fungal infections, read the latest clear nails plus reviews.

 – Mushroom extract – Usually I don’t take supplements, however I made an exception for this period, and mushrooms in the diet to strengthen the immune system.

 – Honey – a very strong antibiotic on the skin when it’s combine wit an eczema cream, and also its astringent properties helps to heal the cut.
 I applied honey a couple of times to the stitches, then covered with a large band aid.

 – Garlic – antibiotic, anti-parasitic and antiseptic when consumed raw, and a boost to the immune system.